abhinavrajgupta/TTU-Scratch-Detection-Web-Interface/README.md

+### Sensor Image Scratch Detection Web Interface
-This repository provides a web interface to detect scratches in sensor images using UNET.
+This repository provides a web interface for detecting scratches in sensor images using a UNET-based model.
+This project is currently hosted by CERN, and some files are confidential due to project sensitivity.

+### Author
+# Abhinav Raj Gupta

+### Installation
-Install the requirements using following command: pip install -r requirements.txt
+# To install the required dependencies, use the following command:
+     pip install -r requirements.txt
+# Setup and Usage

-The steps to run the web interface can be found below:
+Follow these steps to set up and run the web interface:

-Clone this repository or download the zip file.
+# 1. Clone the repository or download the ZIP file:

-Cd to the extracted zip folder or downloaded git repository.
+      git clone <repository-url>
+# 2. Navigate to the project directory:
+      cd <project-directory>
+# 3. Run the application:

-Run the command flask run. flask run
+      flask run

-Go to the website http://127.0.0.1:5000 on your local web browser.
-You will be directed toward the web interface.
+# 4. Access the web interface:
+Open your local web browser and navigate to http://127.0.0.1:5000.
+# 5. Upload and Analyze Images:

-Select the files and upload them using Upload Button.
+  - Use the Upload button to select and upload images.

-After clicking the Upload Button, the images will be stored in instance/upload/ with the current date and time folder.
-The Yolo model will be implemented on the images and the result annotated images will be stored on /static/ folder with the current date and time folder.
-The annotated images will be displayed on the web interface.

-The resulting image labels can be downloaded with the "Download Label Files" Button.
-The downloaded file will be in the form of zip.

-You can filter the images with the drop-down button.
+  - Uploaded images are saved in instance/upload/, organized by date and time.
+  - The UNET model processes the images, and annotated results are stored in static/, also organized by date and time.
+# 6. View and Download Results:
+  - Annotated images are displayed on the web interface.
+  - Use the Download Label Files button to download the labels as a ZIP file.
+# 7. Filter Options:
+  - A dropdown menu is available to filter images as needed.

+### Note: This repository does not include certain project files due to their confidentiality, as this is part of an official CERN project.